beelang/introduction-to-beelang/README.md

 #=> "My name is Kurtis Rainbolt-Greene and I'm age 27."
 ```

 Alright, while that's probably a weird and new syntax lets keep going.
 Your program is more complex.
 You want to define multiple behaviors and keep them co-located.
-In Dragon we call these centers Objects and they are wrappers around streams:
+In bee we call these centers Objects and they are wrappers around streams:

 ``` coffee
 Person: Object clone()